Northern Bypass NBP Part 4!

 Dr Dan supported Boris Johnson for Prime Minister.
 He wants increased taxes for the NHS.
 He did get concerned at disability benefit cuts but offered a big pay rise to his mum (employed as office manager).

 I am trying to locate that photo you are talking of.
-Was it like this one?3 days, 12 hours ago #3695
+Was it like this one?4 weeks, 1 day ago #3695

 Do we have a declared Labour candidate for Ipswich?